tvondra/quantile/README.md

 Installation
 ------------
-Installing this is very simple - if you're on 9.1 you can install it like any other extension, i.e.
+Installing this is very simple, especially if you're using pgxn client.
+All you need to do is this:

+    $ pgxn install quantile
+    $ pgxn load -d mydb quantile

+and you're done.
+You may also install the extension manually:

     $ make install
     $ psql dbname -c "CREATE EXTENSION quantile"

-and if you're on an older version, you have to run the SQL script manually
+And if you're on an older version (pre-9.1), you have to run the SQL script manually

     $ psql dbname < `pg_config --sharedir`/contrib/quantile--1.1.sql